HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 handle when appropriate (e.g., the server might invalidate the handle when the user session ends).

+EHR implementations MAY include additional constraints on authorization beyond these coarse-grained scopes.
+We encourage further experimentation in this direction, and will look to implementer experience to determine whether we can standardize more granular controls.

 *Note on security goals: We include a `smart_web_messaging_handle` in the request to ensure that a SMART app launch has been completed prior to any SMART Web Messaging API calls.
 Requiring this parameter is part of a defense-in-depth strategoy to mitigate some cross-site-scripting (XSS) attacks.*

 #### Scope examples